 If you have a severe headache after having a baby, there are other causes of severe headache that your doctors need to consider.
 Some of these headaches are very serious and require immediate treatment.

-What are the treatment options for the headache?
+What is the treatment for a post-dural puncture headache?

 - Lying flat as much as you can will help to relieve the headache.